 Under these conditions, the front air bag, side air bag, curtain air bag or pretensioner systems may not operate properly.
 They must be checked and repaired.
-Take your vehicle to the nearest NISSAN dealer.
+It is recommended that you visit a NISSAN dealer for this service.

 If the supplemental air bag warning light is on, it could mean that the front air bag, side air bag, curtain air bag and/or pretensioner systems will not operate in an accident.
-To help avoid injury to yourself or others, have your vehicle checked by a NISSAN dealer as soon as possible.
+To help avoid injury to yourself or others, have your vehicle checked as soon as possible.
+It is recommended that you visit a NISSAN dealer for this service.